EliasAL2/EliasAL2.github.io/_pages/about.md

 Ablation
 ======
-To justify the use of certain design choices the reasearchers performed an ablation study.
-Firstly the explain how while SAM emerged as the preferred vision backbone others would be also applicable in the presented framework and the choice is therfore adaptable.
-SAM does however outperform other vision-backbone models like Mask2Former-Swin-L. Still with using Mask2Former-Swin-L as the vision backbone the presented framework still outperforms previous works auch as X-Decoder.
+To justify the use of certain design choices the researchers performed an ablation study.
+Firstly they explain how while SAM emerged as the preferred vision backbone others would be also applicable in the presented framework and the choice is therefore adaptable.
+SAM does however outperform other vision-backbone models like Mask2Former-Swin-L. Still with using Mask2Former-Swin-L as the vision backbone the presented framework still outperforms previous works such as X-Decoder.
-Furthermore the Ablation study revealed that LoRA finetuning does not yield any significant performance improvments.
+Furthermore, the Ablation study revealed that LoRA finetuning does not yield any significant performance improvements.
 It is actually inferior compared to the frozen one.
-(This could indicate potetntial limitations in fine-tuning stratetgies) SAM's pre-trained weight on the other hand significantly contributed to the performance and enhanced it substantualy.
+(This could indicate potential limitations in fine-tuning strategies) SAM's pre-trained weight on the other hand significantly contributed to the performance and enhanced it substantially.
-Semantic segmentation  datasets played a crucial role in the training of the model and without it performance woul drop a lot.
-They are therfore quit important for training.
-Data augmentation (i.e rephrasing text instructions) via GPT-3.5 also proved effective in boosting performance further.
+Semantic segmentation datasets played a crucial role in the training of the model and without it, performance would drop a lot.
+They are therefore quite important for training.
+Data augmentation (i.e. rephrasing text instructions) via GPT-3.5 also proved effective in boosting performance further.

 -------------------